-Next, sprinkle the cucumbers with salt, place them in a colander and set it in your kitchen sink to drain for about 30 minutes.
+Next sprinkle the cucumbers liberally with kosher salt and toss to coat.
+Then place them in a colander, and set it in your kitchen sink to drain for about 30 minutes.
 Gently squeeze the cucumbers dry in a clean kitchen towel, then transfer them to your salad bowl.

-The secret to the bright, tangy flavor in this Asian cucumber salad is rice vinegar.
-I grabbed this bottle of Marukan rice vinegar in the Asian aisle at Walmart, along with a small bottle of dark sesame oil.
+The Asian cucumber salad dressing recipe comes together with just 4 ingredients, starting with rice vinegar, the secret to its bright, tangy flavor.
+I grabbed a bottle of rice vinegar in the Asian aisle at the grocery store, along with a bottle of dark sesame oil.

-One last thing, marinated salads like this always improve over time.
-Refrigerate it for at least 30 minutes after preparing to allow the flavors to develop, and it will last at least five days in the refrigerator.
-Or so I’ve heard -- leftovers are usually gone by the next morning in our house!
+PRO TIP: Marinated salads like this always improve over time.
+Refrigerate it for at least 30 minutes after preparing to allow the flavors to develop, and it will keep for at least five days in the refrigerator.
+Or so I’ve heard — leftovers are usually gone by the next morning in our house!